cyaag/sumana/README.md

 To interact with Google Cloud Storage, you'll need to set up credentials for your Google Cloud project:

-1) Create a Google Cloud project if you haven't already.
+- **Create a Google Cloud project if you haven't already**.

-    1.1) Go to the Google Cloud Console.
+    - Go to the Google Cloud Console.

     ** Click the project selector at the top of the page, and then click "New Project."